 The coronavirus pandemic is not the first calamity to put learning at risk.
 Powerful lessons can be drawn from recent history—such as in New Orleans after Hurricane Katrina or Liberia after Ebola—to inform today’s pathways to relief, recovery, reform, and resilience in education delivery.

-Stay tuned for interviews with education leaders from across government, the private sector, and civil society including:
+Watch interviews featuring education leaders from across government, the private sector, and civil society including:

 Former US Secretary of Education

 Dr. Dzingai Mutumbuka

 Former Minister of Education in Zimbabwe

 Founder & CEO of the African Leadership Group

 Former Minister of Education in Liberia

 Sir Michael Barber

 Founder & Chairman of Delivery Associates